Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Educational approach:

-Recruitment: Recruitment for this project will build off the NH SARE PDP grant (SNE20-008-NH) where service providers participated in a 2-day Reading The Farm training (RTF).
-At the RTF, participants were brought together to form a more-cohesive network, this is a continuation of that effort.
-NH Food Alliance, NH Ag Financiers as well as program team leaders will assist with recruitment of new core members.
-A core 16 participants will be enrolled throughout the course of the project, forming a cohesive farm network to identify and meet network needs.
-Recognizing that networks are not static but changing, ‘Open Forums’ (piloted during the 2020 coronavirus pandemic) will be used to highlight the network, with a topic-focused open forum/dialogue while encouraging new people to join the network.
-Formal meetings will be organized with the core-16 for a cohesive group and address PD needs, where the open forum will be used as a tool to connect with farmers and communicate this work back to the public, ensuring we do not remain siloed or isolated.
+Recruitment: Recruitment for this project was built off the NH SARE PDP grant (SNE20-008-NH) where service providers participated in a 2-day Reading The Farm training (RTF).
+At the RTF, participants were brought together to form a more cohesive network.
+The NH Farm Network is a continuation of that effort.
+NH Food Alliance, NH Ag Financiers as well as program team leaders assisted with recruitment of new members.
+We were not able to secure a core of participants but we did build out a significant list (over 140) of ASPs, many of whom were regular attendees at our calls and in-person events.
+Recognizing that networks are not static but changing, ‘Open Forums’ (piloted during the 2020 coronavirus pandemic) were used to highlight the network, with a topic-focused open forum/dialogue that encouraged new people to join the network.
+Planning meetings to solicit input were held with PDP coordinator, regular attendees to our calls, organizational leaders and with backing support from the NH Racial Equity working group.
+The Equity working group provided significant support and input into the development of the Racial Equity Assessment.

-Education: The four PDP training events for the NH ASP cohort, will be specifically designed to address participant needs.
-Participants will therefore have a high motivation to actively engage in learning.
-The NH SARE Coordinator will utilize many of the tools outlined in the “Sustainable Agriculture Through Sustainable Learning” Guide for educators by Sandy Bell and Janet McAllister, such as having ASP identify and share their mental models, in particular with DEI trainings.
+Education: The eight PDP training events for the NH ASPs were held via ninety-minute Zoom, specifically designed to address participant needs and knowledge gaps.
+The NH SARE Coordinator utilized many of the tools outlined in the “Sustainable Agriculture Through Sustainable Learning” Guide for educators by Sandy Bell and Janet McAllister, such as having ASP identify and share their mental models, in particular with DEI trainings.
 Prior to a training event, ASPs will share their motivation for attending and goals for the day.
-We will solicit real-life examples from ASPs to build upon when hosting trainings, for example “how to have difficult conversations” or how to address equity and inclusion issues when working in the field, how to respond when such issues arise.
-Trainings will be grounded in the understanding that all participants are co-learners and the network is strengthened when we are able to support each other through difficult situations.
-All trainings will include pre-reading materials, as well as an action sheet (do more of, do less of, start doing, stop doing) to use during the workshop.
-Supplemental material and reports will be shared in a single cloud-based folder for participants to access during the project.
-Participants will use the self-assessment "skills and knowledge list for agriculture service providers" tool to track progress.
-Success and failure of education will be easily tracked through the use of this tool.
+Trainings were grounded in the understanding that all participants are co-learners and the network is strengthened when we can support each other through difficult situations.
+Supplemental material, links and reports were shared online for participants to access during the project.

-In year one and three the cohort and NH SARE coordinator will utilize the Michigan State University tool: Measuring Racial Equity in the Food System: Established and Suggested Metrics.
-We will utilize the second section of the toolkit “food and farm business: ownership of land and means of production and business support” to evaluate progress in the NH food system.
-Additionally we will repeat our network analysis evaluation that was conducted in 2021 to measure connectivity between ASPs in New Hampshire.
+In year one the NH SARE coordinator utilized the Michigan State University tool: Measuring Racial Equity in the Food System: Established and Suggested Metrics.
+We focused on the second section of the toolkit “food and farm business: ownership of land and means of production and business support” to evaluate progress in the NH food system.
+In 2024 we supported the inclusion of equity advisors in the NH Food and Agriculture Strategic Plan.

 Milestones